aysmedia/whmdw/README.md

 # Support
 If you have any questions or comments please visit http://aysmedia.com or email us at code@aysmedia.com

-To report bugs, please visit http://github.com/aysmedia/whmdw/issues
+To report bugs, please visit http://github.com/aysmedia/whmdw/issues/

 # License
-WHM Data Warehouse - A Data Warehouse for WHM (or Web Host Manager) written in PHP & MySQL.
+WHM Data Warehouse - A simple Data Warehouse for WHM (Web Host Manager) written in PHP & MySQL.
 Copyright (C) 2010 Greg Chetcuti

 WHM Data Warehouse is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.